Identity Access Management

 COO and co-founder

 This list isn’t just a product brochure.
 We’ve dug into the European IAM market to find ten solutions that stand out for their innovation, reliability, and, crucially, their fit for different types of organisations from nimble scale-ups to sprawling multinationals.
+Compliance and risk management are also major reasons for evaluating IAM solutions in the European context, given the strict regulatory landscape and the importance of audit readiness.

 How to Choose Your IAM Platform in 2025

 For mid-sized businesses juggling multiple SaaS tools and looking for something straightforward, there are platforms like Corma that combine access management and license tracking into a single dashboard, helping keep things simple without adding extra headaches.
+Organizations in regulated industries should also consider strict compliance as a key factor, ensuring their IAM platform supports policy enforcement and audit readiness.
+Additionally, seamless integration with existing systems and providing seamless access for users are essential for maximizing security and user experience when choosing an IAM platform.

 Number Solution Key Features

-1 ForgeRock Enterprise-grade IAM
+2 ForgeRock Enterprise-grade IAM

-2 Ilex Scalable governance
+3 Ilex Scalable governance

-4 Curity API -first,developer friendly
+4 Curity API-first, developer friendly

-6 Authentik Open source,customisable
+6 Authentik Open source, customisable

 7 Eviden Atos Enterprise integration